 Medieval Istria, Roc Village & Hum Town

-See Medieval Istria and picturesque Hum - the smallest Town in the World according to the Guiness Book of World Records.
-Depart the pier for the scenic, approximately one-hour drive over the Ucka Mountains en route to the Istra Peninsula, and your first visit of Roc Village.
+See Medieval Istria and picturesque Hum, the smallest town in the world according to the Guinness Book of World Records.
+Depart the pier for the scenic, approximately one-hour drive over the Učka Mountains en route to the Istrian Peninsula and your first visit to Roc Village.
 An important cultural monument, Roc features well-preserved medieval town walls with two entrances.
 Discover the Roman lapidarium, a Venetian bombarda cannon, and even a functional watchtower.
-Churches abound here and include the 11th-century Romanesque Church of St. Anthony, small St. Roch Church (with several notable 14th-century frescoes representing St. Paul and the Apostles), as well as the St. Bartholomew Parish Church, which dates from the 14th century and features a prominent, approximately 85-foot-high (26-metres) steeple erected in 1676.
+Churches abound here and include the 11th-century Romanesque Church of St. Anthony, small St. Roch Church (with several notable 14th-century frescoes representing St. Paul and the Apostles), as well as the St. Bartholomew Parish Church, which dates from the 14th century and features a prominent, approximately 85-foot-high (26-meter-high) steeple erected in 1676.
 Numerous other smaller artefacts are preserved in these ancient buildings.

 Following a short walking tour of Roc Village, view a fresco presentation at a local artist's workshop.
-Next re-board the coach and head to the town of Hum.
+Next, re-board the coach and head to the town of Hum.
 En route, pass by the Glagolitic Alley, a scenic route of ten monuments from the history of the Glagolitic alphabet.
-Located in the central part of Istria on an approximately 1,145-foot-high (349-metre-high) hill overlooking the Mirna Valley, Hum Town has retained all the features of medieval urban architecture and organization.
-With a population of just 21 people (according to the 2011 census), Hum is often called the smallest town in the world.
+Located in the central part of Istria on an approximately 1,145-foot-high (349-meter-high) hill overlooking the Mirna Valley, Hum has retained all the features of medieval urban architecture and organization.
+With a population of just 28 people (according to the latest census), Hum is often called the smallest town in the world.
 On its western side, Hum is enclosed by town walls; on the remaining sides, houses are built into the defensive walls.

 Port: Opatija